Injured in a Bicycle Accident in PA? Munley Law Personal Injury Attorneys Can Help

 Q: What Are the Most Common Types of Bicycle Accident Injuries?

 A: A bicycle accident case usually involves serious injuries to the bicyclist.
 Much like a motorcycle accident, a bicyclist does not have as much protection as someone riding in a car.
-So of the most common injuries from a bike accident include the following:
+The most common injuries from a bike accident include the following:

 - Road rash